pmjat/oop-cpp-lab/lab01/readme.md

 3. Create functions for
     * reading an Item object from console `void read_item(Item*)`
-    * printing an Item object `void print_item(Item)` and call them in main function
+    * printing an Item object `void print_item(Item)`
+3. Call and test all above functions in `main` function

 ## Exercise 3.
 Inventory implemented as array of Items